Skip to main content

 4. Within API permissions select Add a permission from the top and then choose Dynamics ERP.

-5. Select Delegated permissions, add all three options. and then click Add permissions.
+5. Select Delegated permissions, add all three options. then click Add permissions.

 6. Select Certificates & secrets from the left menu and then New client secret.